Diltz/seraphine-music-bot/README.md

 This bot uses [Distube](https://distube.js.org) library to function.
 Really nice wrapper.

 # License
 My project is protected under MIT License.
 You can edit code in any way you want, sell, distribute.
-But you must put me in a credit.
+But you must mention my authorship in any way.

 # Requirements
 <ol>